georgedashen/DSAA5009/README.md

 ## Group 3 - Recommendation system

 ## Negative sampling and data conversion
 Noted that in our project, we trained and evaluated our models using negative sampling procedures.
 For training set, the negative sampling is performed during the training process of NCF/NCF-attn models and to reproduce the result one must use the same random seeding as shown in the code.
 For non-deep-learning baseline models there is no need to negative sample the training set.
 For validation/test set, one can use the following code to generate the negative sampling we used.
-Original data should be placed in the same folder.
+Original data `train_user_consumed.pkl`, `val_user_consumed.pkl` and `test_user_consumed.pkl` should be placed in the same folder.
 ```bash
 python convert_negative.py
 ```